The Benefits of Using Lasers to Treat Gum Disease in Buford

 The dentist then makes the root smooth with instruments by removing any rough spots that might attract bacteria and cause future infections.
 The area between the gum and the root can then regenerate during the healing process.

-Risks and Benefits of Using Lasers to Treat Gum Disease in Flowery Branch
+Risks and Benefits of Using Lasers to Treat Gum Disease in Buford

 According to the Academy of General Dentistry (AGD), there are ample benefits to using lasers for excising diseased gum tissue: